Florida deputies who fatally shot US airman burst into wrong apartment, attorney says

 The woman said Fortson wasn't causing a disturbance during their Facetime call and believes that the deputies must have had the wrong apartment, Crump's statement said.

-''The circumstances surrounding Roger's death raise serious questions that demand immediate answers from authorities, especially considering the alarming witness statement that the police entered the wrong apartment,'' Crump said in the statement.
+''The circumstances surrounding Roger's death raise serious questions that demand immediate answers from authorities, especially considering the alarming witness statement that the police entered the wrong apartment,'' Crump said.

 ''We are calling for transparency in the investigation into Roger's death and the immediate release of body cam video to the family,'' Crump said. ''His family and the public deserve to know what occurred in the moments leading up to this tragedy.''